Clifford Neural Layers for PDE Modeling: Clifford neural layers

 where again $(\xi_1, \xi_2) \in \sZ_{M_1} \times \sZ_{M_n}$.
 Similar to Fourier Neural Operators (FNOs) where weight tensors are applied pointwise in the Fourier space, we apply multivector weight tensors $\mW \in (G^2)^{\cin \times \cout \times (\xi_1^{\text{max}} \times \xi_2^{\text{max}})}$ point-wise.
 Fourier modes above cut-off frequencies $(\xi^{\text{max}}_1, \xi^{\text{max}}_2)$ are set to zero.
 In doing so, we modify the Clifford Fourier modes

 via the geometric product.
 The Clifford Fourier modes follow naturally when combining spinor and vector parts of Equation~\ref{eq:app_clifford_ft_transform_vector_spinor}.
 Analogously to FNOs, higher order modes are cut off.
 Finally, the residual connections used in FNO layers is replaced by a multivector weight matrix realized as Clifford convolution, ideally a $Cl_{2,0}(\R)$ convolution layer.
 A schematic sketch of a Clifford Fourier layer is shown in Figure~\ref{fig:sketch_CFNO} in the main paper.
+For $Cl(0,2)(\R)$, the the vector part changes to $\eone\bigg(f_1(x) - f_2(x) i_2\bigg)$.